Mackenzie-Frey/brownfield-of-dreams/README.md

 ## Description

-Brownfield of Dreams is a 10-day paired project assigned during the 3rd module in the Backend Engineering program at the Turing School of Software & Design.
+Brownfield of Dreams is a 10-day paired project during module three of four, Tuing School's Back-End Engineering program.
 Students received an existing "brownfield" code base, located at https://github.com/turingschool-examples/brownfield-of-dreams/projects/1, which is for a Ruby on Rails application that organizes YouTube content for online learning.
 Each tutorial is a playlist of video segments.
 Within the application an admin is able to create tags for each tutorial in the database.
 A visitor or registered user can then filter tutorials based on these tags.
 A visitor is able to see all of the content on the application but in order to bookmark a segment they will need to register.
 Once registered a user can bookmark any of the segments in a tutorial page.

 ### Learning Goals

-Students were tasked with building out additional functionality on top of the existing code.
+Our challenge was to building additional functionality on top of an existing codebase.
 Features included:
 - Incorporating GitHub's API to pull in data on the user's repos, following, and followers
 - Implementing OAuth through GitHub and OmniAuth
 - Building out an "Add Friends" social feature